-Periacetabular osteotomy (PAO) is a surgical treatment for hip dysplasia resulting from a deformity in the acetabulum, the curved portion of the pelvis that forms the socket of the hip joint.
+A periacetabular osteotomy (PAO) is a surgical treatment for hip dysplasia that is caused by a deformity in the acetabulum, the curved portion of the pelvis that forms the socket of the hip joint.
 Symptoms of this condition – which may be present from birth, but may only become evident in adolescence or adulthood – generally include hip pain and restricted mobility.

 In the healthy hip, the upper end of the femur (thigh bone) meets the acetabulum in the pelvis, and the two fit together like a ball and socket, in which the “ball” (the femoral head moves freely in the hip socket.[Figure 1.]

 For some people, hip dysplasia results when the acetabulum does not develop fully, making it too shallow or otherwise misaligned to adequately contain and support the femoral head.
 Owing to this misalignment, over time the cartilage and labrum (a soft tissue rim made of fibrous cartilage, which lines the hip socket) can end up bearing the brunt of forces that should be distributed throughout the hip.
 Left untreated, hip dysplasia can result in early degenerative changes – the wearing down of articular cartilage that covers the hip joint surfaces.
 These changes mark the beginnings of osteoarthritis, in which the protective labrum and articular cartilage wear away, and bone rubs against bone, leading to pain and restricted mobility.
 Hip dysplasia is one of the common causes of hip pain and arthritis in patients less than 50 years of age.